susd1234/nvidia-crewai-agentic-app-1-v4/README.md

 python app.py
 ```

-You'll be prompted to enter a GitHub repository URL.
+You'll be prompted to enter a GitHub repository URL and select an output format (MDX, PDF, or DOCX).
 The application will clone the repository, analyze it, and generate documentation in the `workdir` directory.

 ### API Interface